 Note: 00 is a powder-fine Italian type of flour.
-It is made from soft wheat varieties, and is frequently used in Italian desserts and pastas.
+It is made from soft wheat varieties and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.

-Remove the cannoli shell mixture (dough) from the fridge.
-Divide the dough into 4 portions.
-Remove 1 portion of the dough, then cover the remaining portions with cling film.
-Use the palm of your hand to flatten the dough into a rough rectangle shape.
-Lightly sprinkle 00 flour over the portion of cannoli shell dough.
+Remove the cannoli shell dough from the fridge.
+Divide the dough into 2 portions.
+Remove 1 portion of the dough, then cover the remaining portion with cling film.
+Use the palm of your hand to flatten the dough into a rough rectangle shape and lightly sprinkle 00 flour over the dough.
 Feed the dough through the pasta machine rollers on the widest setting.
-Fold the flattened dough in half or thirds and feed through the pasta machine then fold into 3, repeating 5 more times.
+Fold each end of the flattened dough inward (into three).
+Feed through the pasta machine then fold into 3, repeating 5 more times.
 Feed through the pasta machine and fold into 2, repeating 3 times.
 Once the dough looks and feels silky and smooth, adjust to a thinner setting on the pasta machine.
 Each time you feed the dough through the machine, reduce to a thinner setting until it reaches number 7.
 Spread the rolled dough onto a lightly floured workbench.

 Note: Cut the rolled dough where it is getting too long to pass through the pasta machine.
 If the dough feels sticky when you fold in half or thirds, dust the dough with flour before feeding through the pasta machine.

 Note: Stainless steel cannoli tubes are available to purchase in stores.
 You can also make your own cannoli tubes out of lengths of ‘canna’ (sugar cane stalks) which were originally used to fry cannoli shells in Sicily and is where the cannoli name originated.
 Also, do not brush any egg white onto the cannoli forms or the cannoli might stick.

-Deep fry a few shells at a time in the vegetable oil, constantly moving the shells around with a slotted spoon until golden and crispy (takes less than 1 minute).
+Fry 2 shells at a time in the oil, pushing them down and constantly moving the shells around with a slotted spoon until golden and crispy (takes 50 seconds to 1 minute).
 Use tongs to remove the cannoli shells from the hot oil.

 Remove the Sicilian-style cannoli filling from the fridge.
 Once the cannoli shells are completely cooled, place the filling into a disposable piping bag.
 Use the piping bag to fill the cannoli shells halfway from the middle to the end, then pipe into the other end.
 Scatter the chopped pistachios over the ends of each cannoli.
-Dust with sifted icing sugar before serving – buon appetito.
+Refrigerate until ready to serve.